aiman1717a/nova-menu-builder/README.md

 This package forked from [Nova Menu Builder](https://github.com/Energon7/nova-menu-builder) This package supports thaana keyboard by [JTK](https://github.com/jawish/jtk)

 This package uses [Spatie Translatable](https://github.com/spatie/laravel-translatable)

-This tool allows you to create menus in Laravel Nova
+This tool allows you to create menus in Laravel Nova to a similar fashion to wordpress menu layout and also supports thaana keyboard

 <img width="1439" alt="menu builder Home" src="https://user-images.githubusercontent.com/42798230/50765532-7632ea80-1276-11e9-8fed-ec1f6d53983a.png">